 Mr Bujdoso's involvement with the courts began when he pleaded guilty to a number of counts of sexual assaults on males under the age of 18.
-He was sentenced to a term of imprisonment and during the course of that sentence was admitted to a prison work release program which involved him leaving the prison each day to attend The case of New South Wales v Bujdoso illustrates what happens when a high risk prisoner is not protected properly in the prison system.

-to his job.
+He was sentenced to a term of imprisonment and during the course of that sentence was admitted to a prison work release program which involved him leaving the prison each day to attend to his job.
 Because of various problems with security at the institution he was attacked one evening in his cell by a number of men wearing balaclavas and wielding iron bars.
 As a result of the attack he suffered serious injuries including a fractured skull.